Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsection{GP-VI-MFRL Algorithm}

-The task of the robot is to navigate from the start state to goal state without crashing into obstacles, without any prior knowledge of the environment.

-The goal, start states and obstacles for the environment are shown in Figure~\ref{fig:gp_mfrl_setup}.
-The grid-world simulator was programmed in Python with states (grid cells) giving the $X$ and $Y$ coordinates of the point robot.
+The task of the robot is to navigate from the start state to goal state.
+The start and goal states and the obstacles for the environment used are shown in Figure~\ref{fig:gp_mfrl_setup}.
+The state of the robot is given by its $X$ and $Y$ coordinates whereas the action is a 2D velocity vector.
 Both simulators have the same state-space, therefore, $\rho_i$ is an identity mapping.
-The robot gets a reward of $1$ for all transitions except when it hits the obstacles in which case it gets a reward of $-10$.
-The robot gets a reward of $100$ for landing in the goal state.
+The robot gets a reward of zero for all transitions except when it hits the obstacles in which case it gets a reward of -50 and a reward of 100 for landing in the goal state.